AivanF/own-3d-engine/README.md

 ## 7. License

-Copyright Barashev Ivan 2017 - All Rights Reserved
-Website: www.aivanf.com

-This is proprietary software.
-Unauthorized commercial use of this code via any medium is strictly prohibited.
-When use the code, you must give appropriate credit, provide a link to this license, and indicate if changes were made.
-The work is provided "as is".
+This code is provided 'as-is', without any express or implied warranty.
  You may not hold the author liable.

+Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

+1. The origin of this code must not be misrepresented.
+You must not claim that you wrote the original software.
+When use the code, you must give appropriate credit, provide an active link to the original software, and indicate if changes were made.

+2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

+3. This notice may not be removed or altered from any source distribution.